 Let’s start with a simple “let’s-see-what-we-got-here” scan of our network.

-For that we provide nmap with the information what subnet we want to scan. -sn tells Nmap to just do a discovery scan with pinging each possible host and making a note if any responds.
-Not quite sure, but I asume Nmap is doing that using ICMP packages.
-You might want to double check that using wireshark.
+For that, we provide nmap with the information on what subnet we want to scan. -sn tells Nmap to just do a discovery scan by pinging each possible host and making a note if any responds.
+Not quite sure, but I assume Nmap is doing that using ICMP packages.
+You might want to double-check that using Wireshark.

-You might encounter a problem, that ICMP packages are heavily monitored by a IDS or even restricted.
+You might encounter a problem, that ICMP packages are heavily monitored by an IDS or even restricted.
 In such cases, we can try to use a workaround.